muut/language/README.md

 ### Updates

-Moot is constantly updating and improving.
+Muut is constantly updating and improving.
 Your language files will contain English placeholders on top of the files once new content is added.
 See for example [es.js](es.js#L7).
 Please update the new language by making a pull request or send the updates directly to tero@moot.it .
 Thank you!

 ### Testing